vvspb/gitHubSearch/README.md

 # About

-**GitHubSearch** is an interface to the service github.com , which will allow you to find users by login, display their repositories, as well as view commits in the user's repositories.
+**GitHubSearch** is an interface to the service github.com , which will allow you to find users by login, display their repositories, as well as view commits in the user's repositories. **GitHubSearch** **-** https://vvspb.github.io/gitHubSearch/

 ## Stack